Made under Clause 5 of Schedule 1 to the University of Tasmania Act 1992

 Any of these meeting procedures may be suspended for the time being if –

-The Provost, the Chief Operating Officer and the Vice-Chancellor’s Chief of Staff will normally attend Council meetings, but not the members only session unless specifically invited to be present for that session.
+The Provost and the Chief Operating Officer will normally attend Council meetings, but not the members only session unless specifically invited to be present for that session.

 The Deputy Vice-Chancellors will normally attend Council meetings for the presentation of the Vice-Chancellor’s report or when they are themselves presenting to Council.